pihedron/winforms-game/README.md

-# Game
+# Bitmurai

-This is a Windows Forms puzzle platformer game.
+This is a Windows Forms puzzle platformer game made for a school project.
+Check the [releases](/releases) tab to download the game.

 ## Requirements